Finance department, Punjab (Pakistan): Punjab Revenue Authority

+Supervises and inspects District Accounts Offices (DAOs) and Sub-Treasuries across Punjab.

 Local Fund Audit

 Local Fund Audit (LFA) Department is responsible for personnel administration of the Treasuries and Local Fund Audit establishments.

 Risk Management Unit

 Risk Management Unit (RMU) is the fiscal guardian for projects using Public Private Partnership (PPP) approach for procurement of infrastructure projects.

 Punjab Pension Fund

 Punjab Pension Fund (PPF) Punjab Pension Fund, a body corporate, was formed after the promulgation of Punjab Pension Fund Act in 2007.
 The purpose of the Fund is to generate revenue for the discharge of pension liabilities of the Government.
 Punjab Pension fund is managing two tpes of funds, Punjab Pension Fund (PPF) and Punjab General Provident Investment Fund (PGPIF).